 \subsection{Real-time evolution}

 ~ We benchmark the performance of the TEBD algorithm by simulating real-time evolution under the critical TFIM Hamiltonian [Eq.~\eqref{eq:TFIM}].
+We use the bond dimension $\chi$ as a proxy for both the number of parameters\red{,} scaling as $\mathcal{O}(d^4L^2 + \chi^2 d^2 L)$\red{,} and the computational cost, scaling as $\mathcal{O}(\chi^3 d^4 L^2)$ for a full TEBD update.
+To evaluate the algorithm rather than the ansatz, we restrict our analysis to cases where the representational power of holographic isoTNS is already established.

-We consider two distinct initial states: (i) the fully polarized product state \(\ket{++\dots +}\) and (ii) the volume-law entangled rainbow state of Eq.~\eqref{twoqubit}, with the same parameter as in Fig.~\ref{fig4}b.
-The representational power of holographic isoTNS for these dynamics is already established in previous sections.
-In case (i), the initial state is a FGS, and because the Hamiltonian is quadratic in its fermionic representation~\footnote{We apply the Jordan-Wigner transformation by taking the fermionic vacuum to be $\ket{++\cdots+}$; equivalently \(n_j=(1-\sigma_j^x)/2\).
+Specifically, we consider two distinct initial states: (i) the fully polarized product state \(\ket{++\dots +}\) and (ii) the volume-law entangled rainbow state of Eq.~\eqref{twoqubit} with the same parameter as in Fig.~\ref{fig4}b.
+In case (i), the initial state is an FGS, and because the Hamiltonian is quadratic in its fermionic representation~\footnote{We apply the Jordan-Wigner transformation by taking the fermionic vacuum to be $\ket{++\cdots+}$; equivalently \(n_j=(1-\sigma_j^x)/2\).
 This choice is related to the conventional one by a global rotation and leaves the physics unchanged, while rendering Eq.~(\ref{eq:TFIM}) purely quadratic in fermions.}, the evolved states remain FGS~\cite{Surace:SciPostPhysLectNotes:2022}.
-Hence, the full time evolution can be captured already with \(\chi=2\) given the exact representability of FGS discussed in Sec.~\ref{sec3-2}.
+Hence, the full time evolution can be captured already with \(\chi=2\) as discussed in Sec.~\ref{sec3-2}.
 In case (ii), we have shown variationally that holographic isoTNS reproduces short-time behavior accurately, whereas an MPS fails already at \(t=0\) (Fig.~\ref{fig4}b).
-Consequently, the present benchmarks primarily probe the effectiveness of the TEBD algorithm rather than the expressivity of the ansatz.